surniaulula/wpsso/readme.txt

 	* Added a new WpssoUtil::save_all_times() method to save installation, activation, and update times.

 == Upgrade Notice ==

+= 8.16.0 =

+2015/TBD Added a check for a standard &lt;head&gt; element in the header.php theme template, and provide a method to add a new "head_attributes" filter.

 = 3.15.0 =